silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [x] show min-relay fee in signing modal
 - [ ] create libp2p seed node peer discovery (as an alternative for bootstrap and pubsub peer discovery)
 - [x] create multisig wallet
-  - [x] support legacy wallets based on pubkeys
+  - [x] support legacy wallets based on pub keys
+  - [ ] store multisig configs in localstorage / index db / immortaldb with a name / create new / empty
   - [ ] support segwit and bip44 (like BlueWallet)
     - [ ] use xpub instead of normal pubkey
   - [ ] support Electrum wallets (legacy / segwit)